BlackTechPhilly/Coding-1_Spring-2025/unit 3/conditionalPractice.md

 ## Python Conditional Logic Practice
+<b>Inside of the conditionalLogic.py document you created yesterday.
+Answer the following python conditional questions. </b>

 <i> Guided coding with instructor</i>
 1. You have been hired as an engineer to develop a discount function for